Exoplanets

 The Unistellar Network is collaborating with AAVSO (American Association of Variable Star Observers) to observe variable stars in the Milky Way.
 The active targets are:

-The CV Ser, V729 Cyg, and V0646 Cas observing campaigns are complete.
+The TX Del, S Vul, CV Ser, V729 Cyg, and V0646 Cas observing campaigns are complete.
 Thank you!

 Cosmic Alert Targets